God4n/Clickjacker/README.md

 Flags:
 	-t,    Set target to create a website that hijacks clicks on it.
 	--PoC, Run proof of concept.
-	-lh,   Set the host where the web server is going to be running (default: localhost). { Not Implemented }
+	-lh,   Set the host where the web server is going to be running (default: localhost).
-	-lp,   Set the port where the web server is going to be running (default: 8000).      { Not Implemented }
+	-lp,   Set the port where the web server is going to be running (default: 8000).
 ```

 Run proof of concept: